-The introduction of different constellations of matte metallic closets allows studying the accuracy degradation caused by obstructing, refracting, and/or reflecting obstacles.
+structing, refracting and/or reflecting obstacles.
 Fig. 6 depicts the UWB/VLP reconstructed trajectories when MLAT/MBF and KF positioning, in the presence of the 4 NLOS configurations of Section III-E with the receiver being located at height 1 (approx. 0.5 m).
-To additionally highlight the interplay with the receiver height, two of those 4 NLOS configurations are visualized for height 2 (approx. 1.15 m)

-in Fig. 6 as well.
-Table IV lists the scenario's KF-based performance metrics: the p{50} , p{90} , p{95} , and FD with their associated $p{50,N}$, $p{90,N}$, $p{95,N}$, and FD_N variants that are similarly computed but only consider the data within a 1-m bounding box around the obstacles.
+To additionally highlight the interplay with the receiver height, two of those 4 NLOS configurations are visualised for height 2 (approx. 1.15 m) in Fig. 6 as well.
+Table IV lists the scenario's KF-based performance metrics: the p{50} , p{90} , p{95} and FD with their associated $p{50,N}$, $p{90,N}$, $p{95,N}$ and FD_N variants that are similarly computed but only consider the data within a 1 m bounding box around the obstacles.

-1) UWB: The extent of the NLOS accuracy degradation, to which both (u)VLP/UWB are subject to, highly depends on the distribution of NLOS-inducing objects and on the localization systems' roll-out.
+a) UWB: The extent of the NLOS accuracy degradation, to which both (u)VLP/UWB are subject to, highly depends on the distribution of NLOS-inducing objects and on the localisation systems' roll-out.
 The top row of Fig. 6 avouches this for UWB.
-In Fig. 6(a), NLOS configuration 1), with the three closets close to anchors 5 and 6 (Table I), represents a well-known arduous case of obstacle placement for UWB.
+In Fig. 6 (a), NLOS configuration (i), with the 3 closets close to anchors 5 and 6 (Table I), represents a well-known arduous case of obstacle placement for UWB.
 The limited path length, path loss and hence timing difference impedes accurately resolving the LOS from the multipath components in the anchors' CIR.
 As a result, the positioning significantly worsens.
 Though, (dynamic) anchor selection may provide an error reducing effect.
-(Re)moving those closets further [Fig. 6(b)] leads to a very dissimilar error profile.
+(Re)moving those closets further (Fig. 6 (b)) leads to a very dissimilar error profile.
 There, the errors are more confined to the region around the closets, with local $p{95,N}$ errors as large as 42.7 cm.
 The overall p{50} still rises by 13% over the LOS case.